10:00am – 4:00pm

 “Connecting people to people, people to community and people to nature”

 More About Our Event

 Join Hunt Hill Audubon Sanctuary as we celebrate spring, Hunt Hill, nature and our community in this day-long celebration.
-Visitors will enjoy hayrides, music, food, artisan booths, community booths, educational programs a kids area and so much more!
-Check back often for more information as it becomes available.
+Visitors will enjoy hayrides, music, food, artisan booths, community booths, educational programs a kids area and so much more. **Event will happen rain or shine!

 Program Fee: $7/adult, $5/kids 5-12, free for kids 4 and under

 The Friends of Hunt Hill Audubon Sanctuary (FOHHAS) invite you to join us at 1pm in the Library to celebrate a milestone achievement and announce a bold investment in the future.
 The Achievement: In recognition of our success, National Audubon Society has given Hunt Hill to FOHHAS, who have operated camp for over 25 years.
 The Investment: FOHHAS supporters and longtime volunteers, Dave and Carolyn, have pledged to match every dollar we raise, up to $1 Million to establish an endowment for FOHHAS, This 20-minute program will celebrate and update people on these recent accomplishments.
 The program will end with a symbolic release of pigeons.